fatih/koding-wiki/core/KDView.md

 * delegate: a KDView Instance.
 By default it is null.

 * bind: a String of space seperated javascript dom events to be listened on instantiated view.
-By default it is empty.
-However we have some default events we're listening too:
+Any event added will be atteced to the default list which
+  is:

         "mousedown mouseup click dblclick paste"

-  Any event you are adding will be added to this list.

 * draggable: an Object holding draggable options and/or events !!!
 NOT HTML5
   !!!.
 By default it is null.